ideaflare/ideaflare.github.io/_posts/2016-07-07-practical-refactoring.markdown

 > They boy scout rule - "Always leave the campground cleaner than you found it"

-Taking pride in your work feels really great - to know you did your best.
-This isn't true for everyone, not all developers are passionate about what they do or want to become 'software craftsmen'.
-To manage legacy using a strategy like "just hire more developers!" is a cop-out, that doesn't actually address the root of the problem:

 Adding new features or changing existing behavior of software increases it's complexity, and the system becomes more and more difficult to change each time.
-The only way to keep software from rotting is by recognizing the need to reduce complexity.
+The only way to keep software maleable is by recognizing the need to reduce complexity.
 The **value** of refactoring, is to support a sustainable pace of development - so that you _(or the next person)_ in a future not too far from now can work on the software with continued momentum.

 > Clean code minimizes the time spent from looking at code for the first time to making a confident change.

-But how do you know which parts of code to clean?
-How can you predict where to change next - how will you know where refactoring will help the most?
+But how do you know which parts of code to clean, how will you know where refactoring will help the most?

 ## Where to refactor